noahvendrig/hunt_the_wumpus_mod/readme.md

 ## Description
 Samson is a Modern Recreation of text-based adventure game Hunt the Wumpus (1973).
 Further details can be found [on my website](http://noahvendrig.com#portfolio)
+It takes ideas from the biblical figure Samson and the player is controlling Samson, who must navigate a network of caves in hopes of escaping.
+The hazards present in the cave include 2 lions (pits in the original HTW), 2 groups of bats (same as original HTW) and an army of Philistines (Wumpus in HTW).
+To eliminate the army of Philistines (to win the game), Samson has a limited ability (5 uses only) – A charge which when charging into a cave full of Philistines will eliminate them all.
+To successfully do this, the charge must be executed from an adjacent cave to the Philistines.
+If the player runs out of charges, they will lose the game as the enemies can no longer be defeated.
+If the player accidentally walks into a cave with the Philistines or a lion, they will lose.
+If the player walks into a cave with bats, they will be transported to a random cave in the network.
+Points are rewarded for the shortest number of moves required to eliminate the Philistine Army.

 ## Screenshots
 ![main](https://user-images.githubusercontent.com/69784959/127539731-77e2b5c0-8572-4a60-9633-94f9bbb18917.png)